 Lynchburg’s iON Nursing program earned the College the title of Apple Distinguished School for its integration of iPad and other Apple technology into the nursing program.
 Since launching iON Nursing, the nursing program has seen increased graduation and retention rates, and pass rates on the National Council Licensure Examination.
 The iON Nursing program is one example of how Lynchburg professors are using technology to engage students in high-quality education inside and outside the classroom.

 Lynchburg was one of four private Virginia colleges to partner with a Tesla company and the Council of Independent Colleges in Virginia to bring solar power campus.
 A combined total of 1.9 megawatts of solar capacity will be installed at the four colleges.
 Lynchburg alone will account for 1.3 megawatts.

-After an outstanding fall season, Lynchburg College landed the number 30 spot in the Learfield Directors’ Cup standings.
+After an outstanding fall season, University of Lynchburg landed the number 30 spot in the Learfield Directors’ Cup standings.
 The Learfield Directors’ Cup, a creation of the National Association of Collegiate Directors of Athletics and USA Today, awards points for each of a program’s finishes in NCAA competition.

 Lynchburg’s women’s soccer, men’s soccer, and women’s cross country teams all earned points toward the Hornets’ score in the fall semester.